On growth rate and contact homology: Morse-Bott approach to contact homology

 For instance, the standard contact form $\alpha_n=\sin(nx)\d y+\cos(nx)\d z$ on $T^3$ is of Morse-Bott type.
 The Reeb vector field is

 and its flow preserves all tori $\{x=\t{cst}\}$.
-A torus $\{x=x_0\}$ is foliated by Reeb periodic orbits if and only if $ \sin(nx_0)$ and $\cos(nx_0)$ are rationally dependent.
+A torus $\{x=x_0\}$ is foliated by periodic Reeb orbits if and only if $ \sin(nx_0)$ and $\cos(nx_0)$ are rationally dependent.
 Another important example is the case of a contact structure transverse to the fibers on a circle bundle and $S^1$-invariant: such a contact structure admits a contact form whose Reeb vector field is tangent to the fibers.
-The whole manifold is then foliated by Reeb periodic orbits of the same period.
+The whole manifold is then foliated by periodic Reeb orbits of the same period.

 The Reeb flow induces an $S^1$-action on $N_L$ for all $L\in\sigma(\alpha)$.
 In general, the quotient space $S_L$ is an orbifold.
-However in the examples studied in this text, spaces $S_L$ will be smooth manifolds.
-Hence, we assume that $S_L$ is smooth.
+However in the examples studied in this paper, the spaces $S_L$ will be smooth manifolds.
+Hence, we assume here that $S_L$ is smooth.